 On 15 April 2016, twenty-six handbags and their owners took to the stage when artist Geraldine Pilgrim’s celebratory performance, Handbag, moon-walked its way to Leighton Buzzard Library Theatre.
-Seen as an opportunity to explore the library and its theatre as the location for new and unique encounters as part of the Library as Laboratory commission, this one-night-only experience left the Library locals boogying the night away.

 We invited Bedford-based artist Jennifer Allen aka Quilla Constance ‘QC’ to give a performative lecture